 There are dozens of lists all over the internet of dorm room essentials, the best school supplies on the market, and anything and everything you could possibly need once you’ve entered the glittering gates of your college of choice.
 As an incoming freshman, I have probably read more of these lists than is healthy, but they are all so different from one another that the lists only managed to make my head spin faster than it already spins on its own (which is quite a feat, I’ll have you know).

 After thinking about what I really wanted to learn, I contacted several friends with years of college experience under their belts to see what they had to say.
 After reading their responses, I saw that what you should bring to college varies significantly from person to person, but what not to bring to college is fairly consistent across the board.
-Here are my findings.
+Here are my findings on things you should definitely not bring to college with you.

 Guys, this one probably doesn’t apply to you, so ladies, listen up.
 I’m willing to bet you won’t be dressing up to go to prom every day of class.
 While it’s alright to bring a few pairs for fun, pack your pumps sparingly, and consider your very limited closet space.
 Heels don’t do well in tetris.